josiahn99/kc1yqn-website/projects/propagation/index.md

 ## Why Reality Still Exceeds the Model

-Even after correcting for elevation, observed reception still exceeded predictions.
+Even after correcting for elevation, observed reception still exceeds line-of-sight predictions.
 This indicates additional propagation effects:

-- **Atmospheric refraction** extends the radio horizon beyond geometric line-of-sight
+- Atmospheric refraction extends the radio horizon
-- **Diffraction** allows signals to bend over terrain
+- Diffraction allows signals to bend over terrain
-- **Fresnel zone clearance** enables signals even without perfect visibility
+- Partial Fresnel zone clearance can still support usable signals
-- **High repeater placement and power** improve coverage
+- Repeater placement and power improve coverage
-- **Receiver sensitivity** allows detection of weak signals

-The line-of-sight equation should be treated as a **baseline**, not a hard limit.
+The line-of-sight equation should be treated as a baseline, not a hard limit.

 ---